 Built during Steveston's boom days, this building was the area's first bank.
 It opened as a Northern Bank in 1905 before operating as a branch for the Royal Bank of Canada for almost 50 years.
 Purchased from the B.C Mills catalogue and shipped down the Fraser River from New Westminster, the building was assembled on site.

 From 1966, Dr. James Campbell had his medical practice here until he sold the building in 1977.
 Since then, the building has been operated by the Steveston Historical Society and the City of Richmond.

-Today, the museum, visitor centre, and post office is surrounded by traditional wooden boardwalks and filled with captivating exhibits about life in Steveston village.
+Today, the museum and post office is surrounded by traditional wooden boardwalks and filled with captivating exhibits about life in Steveston village.

 A short walk north along No. 1 Road would have once brought you to a 30-bed hospital, built in 1900 by the Japanese Fishermen's Benevolent Society.